Unit: Dendritic Cells Immunobiology

 Director: ALBERT Matthew

 Theme 3.
-To demonstrate the therapeutic utility of apoptotic cells for the delivery of antigen to dendritic cells; and to identify surrogate markers for monitoring clinical immunotherapy trials (M. Albert, M. Uhl).
-This is a long-term goal that involves investigators both in the US, Egypt and France.
-In an interventional trial, we are testing DCs loaded with antigen derived from apoptotic cells in a Phase I clinical trial and aim to develop this methodology for clinical use in cancer patients (collaboration with Robert Darnell, USA).
+To demonstrate the therapeutic utility of apoptotic cells for the delivery of antigen to dendritic cells; and to identify surrogate markers for monitoring clinical immunotherapy trials (M. Albert, J. Decalf, A. Casrouge, M. Uhl).
+This is a long-term goal that involves investigators in the US, Egypt and France.
+In an interventional trial, we are testing DCs loaded with antigen derived from apoptotic cells in a Phase I study and aim to develop this methodology for clinical use in cancer patients (collaboration with Robert Darnell, USA).
 Simultaneously, we have extended out interest in examples of effective tumor immunity in hopes of using such positive control' patients for the development and validation of assays useful in the monitoring of clinical trials.
 Specifically, we are (i) investigating patients with superficial transitional cell carcinoma of the bladder in order to test our hypothesis that the BCG therapy they receive (which results in >70% cure rates) acts by initiating the cross-priming of tumor-reactive CD8+ T cells; (ii) screening tumors form patients who fail therapy (expected rate of clinical failure is ~30%), comparing the transcriptional profile of pre- and post-therapy tumors with the aim of identifying mechanisms by which tumor cells evade T cell immunity; and (iii) establishing and validating surrogate makers for clinically effective tumor immunity.
 This study is carried out in collaboration with Dr. Nicolas Thiounn at The Necker Hospital.
 Finally, we have been developing a cohort of chronically infected hepatitis C patients (collaboration with Pr.
 Stanislas Pol, Hospital Necker) and have begun a collaboration with investigators in Egypt on the analysis of acutely infected subjects (Dr. Mostafa Mohamed, Tropical Medicine Research Institute, Cairo Egypt).
 The goal is to evaluate the role of dendritic cells in HCV pathogenesis and to better define the immune mechanisms accounting for viral clearance.

-Keywords: dendritic cells, apoptosis, cross-presentation, tumor immunity, HCV
+Keywords: dendritic cells, apoptosis, hepatitis C virus, tumor immunity, cross-presentation